The Corvette — America's longest-running sports car — to get a radical change

 (Some fans of the Ford Mustang, first sold in 1964, say it's the longest-running U.S. sports car because Corvette, first available to buyers in 1953, skipped the 1983 model year to facilitate development of a new generation.
 Calling the Mustang, a four-seat coupe, a sports car, is debatable, however).

-Barra, speaking Friday at a New York event to honor families of first responders killed in 9/11, did not outright say the engine would be placed behind the driver, but she appeared with a camouflaged ninth-generation Corvette that has the short nose and long rear of a typical mid-engine vehicle.
+Barra, speaking Thursday at a New York event to honor families of first responders killed in 9/11, did not outright say the engine would be placed behind the driver, but she appeared with a camouflaged eighth-generation Corvette that has the short nose and long rear of a typical mid-engine vehicle.

 "Were not confirming or commenting on the engine even though it’s highly speculated," said Chevrolet spokeswoman Kelly Cusinato.

-Note: CORRECTION (April 13, 2019, 4:25 p.m.
-ET): An earlier version of this article incorrectly described which day General Motors CEO Mary Barra spoke an event to honor families of first responders killed in 9/11.
-She spoke at the event on Thursday, not Friday.